Minimal Cases for Computing the Generalized Relative Pose using Affine Correspondences: Relative Pose Under Planar Motion

-\subsection{Details about the coefficient matrix ${\mathbf{M}(q_y)}$}
+\subsection{Details about the Coefficient Matrix ${\mathbf{M}(q_y)}$}

-Refer to Eq.
-(12) in the paper, three constraints obtained from two affine correspondences are stacked into 3 equations in 3 unknowns.
-The elements $M_{ij}$ $(i=1,\ldots,3; j=1,\ldots,3)$ of the coefficient matrix ${\mathbf{M}(q_y)}$ are formed by the polynomial coefficients and one unknown variable $q_y$, which can be described as:
+Refer to Eq.~\eqref{eq:euq_q1} in the paper, three constraints obtained from a single AC are stacked into three equations in three unknowns.
+The elements $M_{ij}$ $(i=1, {\ldots},3; j=1, {\ldots},3)$ of the coefficient matrix ${\mathbf{M}(q_y)}$ are formed by the polynomial coefficients and one unknown variable $q_y$, which can be described as:

 where $[N]$ denotes a polynomial of degree $N$ in variable $q_y$.